Cloudxtreme/cloudron-cli/README.md

 It is also used to submit your app to the Cloudron Store.
 The `machine` subcommand can be used for various maintenance tasks on a selfhosted Cloudron.

-Read the [http://cloudron.io/documentation.html](Cloudron.io documentation) for in-depth information.
+Read the Cloudron.io [documentation](https://cloudron.io/documentation.html) for in-depth information.

 ## Installation